AndreyProgr/react-string-clamp/readme.md

 Main features:
 ---
- - Easy to set up and usage - only one required property and 2-3 optional will cover most of use cases.
+ - Easy to use - only one required property and 2-3 optional will cover most of use cases.
  - Automatically runs re-render if component size changed.
  - Supports reverse clamping.
  - Allows you to add any custom css-styles.